kelvinleong/kelvinleong.github.io/_posts/2015-08-28-java-comparable.markdown

       type fields;
   }
 ```
- But each time, the data retrieved are not in numerical order.
-In order to maintain an ascending ordering to show in the UI, a comparator is needed.
+ However, the data retrieved are not in sequential order sorted by the ID.
+In order to maintain an ascending ordering by ID to show in the UI, a comparator is introduced to help.

- Let's say we have a list Entity and want to sort by its id.
+ Let's say we have a list Entity and want to sort the list by its id.
+The following Java codes show the step.

  ```java
     List<Entity> entityList = getEntityList();